Previous dayMarch 25, 2026Next day

 50.1 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 18 km SSE of Fox River, Alaska on March 25, 2026 at 18:50 UTC.
-The event originated approximately 50.1 km below the surface, classifying it as shallow crustal.
-Coordinates: 59.709°, -150.827°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 25, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 18 km SSE of Fox River, Alaska at 18:50 UTC.
+This was a shallow crustal earthquake, focused at 50.1 km depth.
+Geolocation places the event at 59.709°N, -150.827°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25